 A fellow fantabulous blogging duo just published this lovely book called The Sensory Science Book (Volume 1).
 And you know we’re all about filling the needs of my silly, hyper, sensory-seeking boy.
 So today I’m sharing a fun and super simple sensory science color activity from the book that we did this evening after work.
+These are perfect science activities for toddlers that you will love!

 The activity we did was the color mixing sensory bags activity.
 This sensory science activity is perfect for 3-year-olds and even younger toddler and infants.
 These simple types of science activities are great for sensory play and brain development.
+Since my little man is just learning about colors, he is enthralled with color activities for toddlers.

 The supplies list is super short: